Skip to content

 const user = await buf.findOne(User, { where: { id: 1 } });

-// snapshot taken: { id: 1, name: "Alice", age: 25 }
+// Snapshot taken: { id: 1, name: "Alice", email: "alice@ex.com", age: 25 }

 user.name = "Bob";

-// dirty: { name: "Bob" }
+// Diff: { name: "Bob" } ← only this column changed

 await buf.flush();

-Entity States
+Entity States — The Lifecycle

-Every entity instance has a lifecycle state:
+Every entity instance tracked by the buffer has a lifecycle state:

 typescript